tos-kamiya/distxargs/README.md

   max_processes: 2
 ```

-`distxargs` requires that each host can be connected using `ssh` command **without passwword** .
+`distxargs` requires that each host can be connected using `ssh` command **without password** .
 If you do not sure about that, set up the hosts with following steps.

 ### SSH configuration for localhost